📚 Documentation

-The Indexer Score is a weighted combination of two critical performance metrics:
+The Indexer Score is based on a single critical performance metric:

-In the following sections, we break down the methodology used to compute both AER and QFR, including their normalization processes.
-The final score is adjusted to a uniform scale where 1 represents the best performance and 10 the worst, despite differing normalization directions for AER and QFR.
+In the following sections, we break down the methodology used to compute QFR, including its normalization process.
+The final score is adjusted to a uniform scale where 1 represents the best performance (highest query fees relative to allocated stake) and 10 the worst (little to no query fees generated).

 Total GRT Allocated